JamesMMiller/gemini4s/README.md

 Contributions are welcome!
 Please follow these steps:

 1. Check the project board for available tasks
+2. Verify all task dependencies are met
-2. Create a new branch following our naming convention
+3. Create a new branch following our naming convention
-3. Implement changes with tests (90% coverage required)
+4. Implement changes with tests (90% coverage required)
-4. Submit a PR and link it to the relevant project card
+5. Submit a PR and link it to the relevant project card
-5. Respond to review feedback
+6. Respond to review feedback
-6. Squash commits when ready to merge
+7. Squash commits when ready to merge

 See our [.cursorrules](.cursorrules) file for detailed development guidelines.